Load shared library into MATLAB

 hfile = fullfile(matlabroot,'extern','include','matrix.h'); loadlibrary('libmx',hfile)

-Suppose you have a library, mylib, with the header file, mylib.h.
+Suppose that you have a library, mylib, with the header file, mylib.h.
 The header file contains the statement, #include header2.h.
 To use functions defined in header2.h, call loadlibrary with the addheader option.

 Create an alias, lib, for library, shrlibsample.